Why a leash is so important on a SUP

 Advantages: By far the most common form of leash in circulation.
 Low cost and very easy maintenance, as it can easily be inspected for damage.
 The only truly safe style of leash to wear in the surf to avoid recoil or whiplash injuries, and also because the rider’s head/torso needs to be as far away from the board as possible when board and rider are being ‘rinsed’ in a surf wipe-out (as opposed to leashes that attach to the calf or back).

 Disadvantages: Can dangle in the water behind the board, creating a risk of catching on debris or obstacles in or under the water.
-Requires the rider being able to reach right down to their ankle in order to detach it, thus not suitable for any situation where a quick release under pressure may be required.
+Requires the rider being able to reach right down to their ankle in order to detach it, thus not suitable for any situation where a quick release under pressure may be required, such as when paddling in strong tidal flows or rivers.

 Best suited to: Surf.
 Any water with minimal current (lakes, open sea, harbours, etc.), and low/no kelp, weed or obstacles that could catch on the leash.